1Panel-dev/appstore/apps/roundcube/README_en.md

 - **Personal Hosting**: Ideal for individuals or businesses hosting their own mail servers.
 - **Web Hosting Services**: Widely used by hosting providers to offer webmail access as part of their service packages.

-Roundcube is a popular choice for anyone seeking a reliable, open-source webmail solution that balances simplicity with advanced features.